You are here

 Leather tanning is one of the oldest sustainable practices in our world.
 Modern tanning is a constantly improving process, using mineral or organic methods, becoming more efficient and environmentally friendly.
 Moore & Giles is proud to offer Olive Green Leather, one of the first truly sustainable design leathers - from the hides themselves to the use of fallen leaves in the tanning extract.
 It uses 100 percent natural wet-green® technology in the tanning process to achieve mineral-free tanning.

 Nature's Legacy promotes the harmony between nature and everyday objects, its pieces seek to spark positivity and imagination, because nature is our greatest source of inspiration, and our respect for nature is at the root of everything we do.
-We address resource misuse heads on; we have created a large-scale operational model that uses earthly materials before they go to waste.
+We address resource misuse heads on; not just recycling and upcycling.
+We have created a large-scale operational model that uses earthly materials before they go to waste.

 Phifer Lumber Company was started by Edward Phifer recently.
 Edward has been in the furniture industry for 50 years and has always worked with or started hardwood furniture companies in NC.
 His passion and knowledge for NC hardwoods is unparalleled and well known in the entire furniture industry.